MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 > The specified target requires a target execution profile that supports [basic measurement feedback](xref:microsoft.quantum.target-profiles#create-and-run-applications-for-basic-measurement-feedback-profile-targets).

 > [!IMPORTANT]
-> It is not recommended to increase the value of `Measurements` beyond **3** when running on Azure targets as the EHCs can increase significantly.
+> It is not recommended to increase the value of `Measurements` beyond **3** when running on Azure targets as the EHQCs can increase significantly.

 You can view the status of the job with